ossf/scorecard/checks/checks.md

 ## Signed-Releases

 This check tries to determine if a project cryptographically signs release artifacts.
+Signed releases attest to the provenance of the artifact.
+A low score is considered 'High' risk.
 It works by looking for filenames: *.minisign (https://github.com/jedisct1/minisign), *.asc (pgp), *.sign. for the last 5 GitHub releases.
 The check does not verify the signatures.

 **Remediation steps**
 - Publish the release.